 Step 3.
 Open the Summary tab and click on Check for Update > Download and Update.

-If you cannot get the latest iTunes or fail to get iOS 12 update via iTunes for various reasons, you may try to use FonePaw iOS System Recovery.
-This software is designed to fix a dead iPhone, which can also be used to upgrade the iOS system because it will automatically update the device to the latest version after fixing it.
+If you cannot get the latest iTunes or fail to get iOS 13/12 update via iTunes for various reasons, you may try to use FonePaw iOS System Recovery.
+This piece of software can not only be used to fix an iPhone that is acting weirdly but also is used to upgrade a normal iPhone to the latest iOS system.

 Step 1.
 Download and install FonePaw iOS System Recovery on your PC/Mac.

-Step 4.
-Click Start to begin.
-Check if the information of your device is correct or not.
+Step 3.
+Click Start > Standard Mode to update or downgrade your iPhone.
+When the program detects your device, check if the information of your device is correct or not.

 Hope this article can help you fix the update requested issue.
 Any comment is welcome!